Taxation of international executives

 Sourcing of income is relevant for the taxation of individuals and legal entities.
-Resident individuals are taxed on total net income of natural persons for income derived in Egypt or outside Egypt if Egypt is the centre of their commercial or industrial or professional activity while non-residents are subject to tax on Egyptian source income.
+Resident individuals are taxed on total net income of natural persons for income derived in Egypt or outside Egypt if Egypt is the center of their commercial or industrial or professional activity while non-residents are subject to tax on Egyptian source income.

 Income is considered of an Egyptian source in the following cases:

 Are investment income and capital gains taxed in Egypt?
 If so, how?